 Brush it right over the still wet black paint.

-Applying each colour in separate layers will build up greater depth.
+With that in mind, applying each colour in separate layers will build up greater depth.
 You’ll see more black in some areas and more grey in others which adds interest.
 Mixing the two together will give you an even flat look.

 Once the boards are dry, measure out three evenly spaced holes.
 We used a 3 5/8 hole saw to cut the holes.